palanthas/robotstreamer/README.md

 <h1> Open Robot Control Code For Connecting to RobotStreamer.com </h1>
 <br>

 RobotStreamer is a unique streaming platform that allows users to interact not only with traditional video streams but through low latency telepresence.
 This is a new concept enabling the viewers of the stream to join the action through the "body" of a robot.
 So at a technical level, RobotStreamer is a robot control network and low latency live streaming platform.
-You can stream from a robot (typically a mobile robot with camera connected by wifi) or from a traditional camera.
+You can stream from a robot (typically a mobile robot with a camera connected by wifi) or from a traditional camera.
 Yes that means you can stream whatever kind of live video you want on here.
 Yo can use a standard camera to stream, and we do support OBS.
 Also, you can buy robots from robotstreamer.com's store or make your own if you want the fully immersive robot (telepresence) stream.

 Connect your movable cameras with TTS (robots) to *RobotStreamer.com*.
 We're a new project but already have interest from top live streamers like Ice Poseidon for robot camera control with massive numbers of users.